rust-lang/reference/src/procedural-macros.md

 #### Derive mode helper attributes

-Derive mode macros can add additional [attributes] into the scope of the item they are on.
+Derive mode macros can add additional [attributes] into the scope of the [item] they are on.
 Said attributes are called *derive mode helper attributes*.
-These attributes are inert, and their only purpose is to be fed into the derive mode macro that defined them.
+These attributes are [inert], and their only purpose is to be fed into the derive mode macro that defined them.
 That said, they can be seen by all macros.

 The way to define helper attributes is to put an `attributes` key in the